 How often a water softener should regenerate depends on the type of system you own.
 A time-based softener will regenerate at a set time every few days, while a demand-initiated water softener will regenerate about once a week, based on how many gallons of water have passed through the system.

 No, a water softener shouldn’t regenerate every day.
 The average frequency of regeneration is about once every 7 days.
 If your water softener is regenerating once a day, you likely have your settings wrong or you’ve bought a system that’s too big for your water usage or hardness.

 Does a water softener regenerate automatically?

-Typically, yes.
+Typically, yes, water softeners regenerate automatically based on their initial programming.
 You can program a regeneration cycle manually if needed, but the majority of water softeners are designed to regenerate automatically based on their regeneration schedule or water usage.

 How do I know if my softener is regenerating?

-You should be able to hear your water softener regenerating – but, of course, if regeneration is set to 2 AM, you probably don’t want to sit awake waiting for it.
-An alternative way to check your water softener is regenerating is to buy a water hardness testing kit online and use it to test your water supply.
-If the results show that your water is hard, there’s a good chance that your softener system isn’t regenerating, or it isn’t regenerating properly.
+You’ll know your water softener is regenerating when you hear the sound of flushing water in the system – but, of course, if regeneration is set to 2 AM, you probably don’t want to sit awake waiting for it.
+The easiest way to know if your water softener is regenerating is to test your water supply.
+If you have soft water, it means the softener is regenerating and replenishing the resin with salt as necessary.

 How do I get my water softener to regenerate more often?

 If you don’t think your softening system is regenerating as much as it should, you can program the system to regenerate more frequently.
-Depending on the type of softener you own, you’ll need to either input the regeneration time or input how many gallons of water you want the system to use between regenerations.
+Depending on the type of softener you own, you’ll need to either input the regeneration time or increase your water hardness level in the programming settings.